maleneivy/guitarkings/README.md

 # guitarkings
-Just an assignment for lerning html and css.
+Just an assignment for learning html and css.